MacArthur Highway: History

 The highway was built in sections beginning in 1928 during the American colonial period.
 It followed much of the route of the old Manila Railroad line from Manila to Dagupan.
 It was designated Highway 3 or Route 3 in early U.S. military records.
 It also reached south up to Manila through the present-day alignment of Rizal Avenue (Route 3A); the highway's section from Caloocan to Valenzuela (formerly Polo) was once part of Rizal Avenue Extension.
 However, Highway 3 had different alignments: in Valenzuela, it used a route still existing today in barangay Malanday; in Bulacan, it went along the Maharlika Highway and Pulilan Regional Road from Guiguinto to Calumpit via Pulilan; in San Fernando and Angeles, Pampanga, it is known as the Old Manila North Road; and in Paniqui, Tarlac, it followed Paniqui Poblacion Road.
 New alignments were eventually developed, forming the present-day Manila North Road, which, by the 1950s, extended to Aparri in Cagayan, incorporating the former Cagayan–Ilocos Norte Road.

-On June 17, 1961, the section of the Manila North Road from Caloocan to Urdaneta, alongside the western road that leads to Lingayen, was renamed MacArthur Highway in honor of the Liberator of the Philippines during World War II, General Douglas MacArthur.
+On June 17, 1961, the section of the Manila North Road from Caloocan to Urdaneta, aalongside the sections of the present-day Urdaneta–Dagupan Road and Calasiao–Dagupan Road, was renamed MacArthur Highway in honor of the Liberator of the Philippines during World War II, General Douglas MacArthur.

 In 1991, the highway was affected by the eruption of Mount Pinatubo, with the collapse of the Bamban Bridge, which carried it over the Sacobia River at the Tarlac–Pampanga provincial boundary, effectively disconnecting it.
 It was subsequently rehabilitated after the eruption, with the construction of the new Bamban Bridge from 1996 to 1998.